-- Prepared and adopted the Draft and Final FY 2020 Unified Planning Work Program. - All Tasks included in the FY 2020 UPWP were worked on. - A Public Involvement Review Process for the FY 2020 UPWP was completed.
+- Prepared and adopted the Draft and Final FY 2020 Unified Planning Work Program. - Most tasks included in the FY 2021 UPWP were performed.
+Any rollover in task will be included in that itemized task and subsequent funding. - A Public Involvement Review Process for the FY 2022 UPWP was completed.

-- Annual MPO UPWP Report FY2021 - Prepare a Draft and Final FY 2022 UPWP - Annual UPWP amendments as required to update UPWP and preparation of next year's UPWP - Assess progress towards meeting UPWP objectives and budget targets on a quarterly basis - Coordinate with other transportation planning agencies in the metropolitan area and provide the opportunities for input in the development of the UPWP
+- Annual MPO UPWP Report FY2021 - Prepare a Draft and Final FY 2023 UPWP - Annual UPWP amendments as required to update UPWP and preparation of next year's UPWP - Assess progress towards meeting UPWP objectives and budget targets on a monthly basis - Coordinate with other transportation planning agencies in the metropolitan area and provide the opportunities for input in the development of the UPWP

-Draft and Final FY2022 UPWP: Sept 2021
+Draft and Final FY2023 UPWP: Sept 2022